 When an S&C coach looks at the fitness qualities of a sport I feel like we look from the ground up- looking at the graphic equaliser upside down.
 We see that all fitness components that need to reach a minimum level for the body to be able to meet the demands of sport.

-2. Skill acquisition– lower intensity higher volume work enables high levels of repetition to enhance skill acquisition.
+Lower intensity higher volume work enables high levels of repetition to enhance skill acquisition.
 This is my strongest case for doing more volume earlier in a training cycle.
 For me the type of base I need to develop is a movement competency base so I might focus more on higher volume training as a base is because it enables me to get more practice (more reps) in a particular skill.

 This occurs because all three energy systems “turn on” at the same time, and as each one maxes out, it taps into the next higher bracket for assistance until full recovery can be accomplished.
 Since the aerobic system serves as the base for substrate recovery and repeated bouts of high output, if inadequacies exist, fatigue will occur faster due to an over reliance on the less-equipped energy brackets to handle restoration, and power output will be compromised.